 What’s an area where you’re trying to grow in your senior product designer role?

 I want to become better at coming up with more design explorations in the beginning stages of a new feature, and better at interaction design.
 I want to spend more time exploring beyond what low hanging fruit is, or an MVP.
 I like actually thinking about what an ideal user experience would be, starting with understanding a user’s journey and pain points instead of jumping right into nitty gritty high fidelity work.
 I’ve always had a more technical approach to design, so I think I could be better at stepping back to understand where a user is coming from a bit more.

 Aside from technical skills, what personality traits/characteristics make for an ideal candidate in your role?

 An ideal product design candidate is able to take information — both quantitative and qualitative — and solve a user problem related to a company’s goals.
 Each design choice should be intentional, and always link back to the user.

 It’s an overused term, but the ability to work in a cross functional team goes a long way.
 Knowing what strengths people bring to the table, understanding where someone is coming from when they disagree, and having fun are all important to me.

 An ideal candidate also should be self-aware.
 How do your decisions impact your team?
 What about others at the company?
 How do your choices impact users?

 Hands down, recruiting.
-I’ve interviewed so many candidates for Yello since I started, I’m getting better at assessing hard and soft skills of product designers in a way that’s fair to them (and more useful for us), which include coming up with better interview exercises that allow them to shine.
+I’ve interviewed so many candidates for Yello since I started.
+Through this process, I’m getting better at assessing hard and soft skills of product designers in a way that’s fair to them (and more useful for us), which include coming up with better interview exercises that allow them to shine.

-Hiring my own manager is something I never thought I would do either, but we definitely wrote a job req and created on-site interview exercises for that role.
+Hiring my own manager is something I never thought I would do either.
+We wrote a job req and created on-site interview exercises for that role.
 (P.S., if you want to be my manager you should apply!)

 In your role, what metrics define success?